Step 1: Determine Audit Objectives

-During the course of audit work performed, audit findings are rated as High, Moderate or Low based on established criteria.
+During the course of audit work performed, audit findings are rated as High, Medium or Low based on established criteria.
 This ensures consistency in reporting audit findings and to ensure the significance of each finding is rated per agreed upon criteria and the seriousness of the audit finding.
-Based upon the amount of audit findings and the type of risk levels, the overall audit opinion is determined.

-Internal Audit then issues a formal audit report which is used to inform University and auditee management of the identified issues and control weaknesses, and assist management move toward improvement in areas of concern.
-Audit reports include risk issue levels and final audit opinion.
-All audit reports are delivered to the Audit Committee.
+Audit & Advisory Services then issues a formal audit report which is used to inform University and auditee management of the identified issues and control weaknesses and assist management move toward improvement in areas of concern.
+Audit reports include risk issue levels and are delivered to the Audit Committee.

-Following the issuance of the final audit report, auditees and auditee management are asked to complete a Post Audit Survey to help the Internal Audit department evaluate the effectiveness of the audit process, including effectiveness of the review areas in planning the audit, Internal Audit performance, professionalism and knowledge of the audit team.
+Following the issuance of the final audit report, auditees and auditee management are asked to complete a Post Audit Survey to help Audit & Advisory Services evaluate the effectiveness of the audit process, including the effectiveness of the review areas in planning the audit, audit team performance, professionalism, and knowledge of the audit team.

 If you’ve been recently audited by our department and would like to provide feedback, please click here and you will be directed to our online survey tool.

-Internal Audit conducts a follow-up audit within six to twelve months if any high or moderate issues were identified in a final audit report.
-At this time, Internal Audit will request information on corrective action taken to address all previously identified significant issues.
+Audit & Advisory Services follows up with management within an agreed upon timeframe if any high or moderate risk issues were identified in a final audit report.
+At that time, Audit & Advisory Services will request information on corrective action taken to address all previously identified significant issues.